GuohaoDai/guohaodai.github.io/_pages/life.md

 Ever since 2015, I have been a huge fan of *The Weeknd*, a Canadian R&B singer.
 What drew me to his music was the way he explores dark, explicit and conflicting themes, exposing me to a new cultural perspective.
 His unique and magnetic vocals always seem to resonate with me on a deeper emotional level.

-back in 2017, as a tribute to his talent, I created a mash-up audio featuring some of my favorite *Weeknd* tracks, along with a mixed-media video for one of his singles.
+back in 2017, as a tribute to his talent, I created a mash-up audio featuring some of my favorite *Weeknd* tracks.

 <center>
     <div class="aplayer" style="width:80%;" data-id="2521845920" data-server="netease" data-type="song" data-mode="single"></div>